acidmange/rsschool-cv/cv.md

 ## About

-Currently I work part-time as a system administrator in a construction company.
+Currently I work as a system administrator in a construction company.
 My goals are to expand my knowledge in computer science and gain a deep understanding of web technologies.
-I strive to become a competent frontend developer.
+I strive to become a competent fullstack developer.
 Thats why I finished a layout designer course on hexlet.io, and now I’m taking the frontend-developer course at rsschool

 ## Skills